jonnonz1/nz-statute-book/acts/public/1955/adoption-act-1955.md

 (1) Before the court makes any interim order, or makes any adoption order without first making an interim order, consents to the adoption by all persons (if any) whose consents are required in accordance with this section shall be filed in the court.
 (2) The persons whose consents to any such order in respect of any child are required as aforesaid, unless they are dispensed with by the court under section 8, shall be—
-  (a) the parents and guardians of the child as provided in subsections (3) to (5); and (b) the spouse of the applicant in any case where the application is made by either a husband or a wife alone.
+  (a) the parents and guardians of the child as provided in subsections (3) to (5); and (b) the spouse of the applicant in any case where the application is made by either spouse alone.
 (3) The parents and guardians whose consents to any such order in respect of any child are required as aforesaid, unless they are dispensed with by the court under section 8, shall be,—
   (a) if the parents of the child were married to each other either at the time of the child's birth or at or after the time of his conception or if the father as well as the mother is or was a guardian of the child and there is no adoption order in force in respect of the child, the surviving parents or parent and (if the guardianship concerned has not been terminated, for example, by the child turning 18 years of age) the surviving guardians or guardian appointed by a deceased parent:
   (b) in any other case where there is no adoption order in force in respect of the child, the mother or (if she is dead, and the guardianship concerned has not been terminated, for example, by the child turning 18 years of age) the surviving guardians or guardian appointed by her: